derenay/Dynamic-Traffic-Light-Control-with-Deep-Q-Learning-Algorithm/README.md

 #### Project Description:
 This project implements a traffic light control system using Deep Q-Learning (DQN) to optimize traffic flow at a four-way intersection.
 The system dynamically adjusts traffic light durations based on real-time data, such as vehicle counts and waiting times, to minimize congestion and improve efficiency.

+#abstract
+The objective of this project is to develop and implement machine learning techniques to optimize traffic flow at intersections managed by traffic light systems.
+Due to the legal and practical limitations of experimenting on real-world roads, a realistic traffic simulation environment was created.
+This simulation is integrated with live camera feeds and advanced image processing to enable real-time data collection and interaction with the AI model.
+Using reinforcement learning, the model adapts traffic light sequences based on real-time traffic density, aiming to minimize vehicle waiting times and enhance overall traffic flow efficiency.
+A distinctive feature of this model is its ability to dynamically open the same lane consecutively without a fixed cycle, responding to fluctuating traffic conditions.
+Additionally, unlike traditional systems relying on GPS, the system utilizes camera-based object detection for real-time vehicle detection, providing an accurate, scalable, and cost-effective solution.
+This approach offers a scalable solution for modern urban traffic management challenges.
 ---

 #### Core Features: